atherdon/Goal/README.md

   - [ ] 2.1 User can manage only his own tasks

-  2.2 Task has next attributes:
+  2.2 Task has next attributes
     - [ ] title
     - [ ] description
     - [ ] priority